Chapter 08

 - 1

-Why does Mrs. Graham insist on paying for the book instead of accepting it as a gift from Gilbert?
+Why does Mrs. Graham insist on paying for a book Gilbert meant as a harmless gift?

 Critical Thinking Exercise